tarantool/tarantool/changelogs/unreleased/gh-7828-rollback_rebind_read_tracker_wrong_idx_mask.md

 ## bugfix/memtx

-* Fixed phantom read possible after reads from different indexes followed by a rollback (gh-7828).
+* Fixed a phantom read that could happen after reads from different indexes followed by a rollback (gh-7828).